AnastassiyaR/loan-application/README.md

+Note: Since two separate services (frontend and backend) were created in Render, it may take some time for the website to work without 5xx error.
+The backend service is available at https://loan-application-d9vu.onrender.com/swagger-ui/index.html

+---

 # Loan Application

 A web application for submitting and processing loan applications.
 The system validates the applicant, generates a payment schedule, and allows a manager to approve or reject the application.